Differences Between a Civil Judgment and a Criminal Conviction

 O.J.
-Simpson was NOT guilty of murdering Nicole Brown Simpson and Ronald Goldman as judged by criminal court jury.
+Simpson was found NOT guilty of murdering Nicole Brown Simpson and Ronald Goldman in criminal court.
 Yet a civil court jury held him legally responsible for their deaths.
-So, how is the civil court's determination different from the criminal?
-And is O.J. still NOT guilty of murder?
+So, how is the civil court's determination different from the criminal one?

 You are not alone in being confused about how a person acquitted of murder in a criminal trial can be held liable for a victim's wrongful death in a civil trial.

-The first step to understanding this seeming contradiction is to know that a criminal prosecution involves different laws, a different court system, and different burdens of proof.
-Specifically, the definition of first degree murder in the context of the O.J. case requires that the act be done with malice aforethought and premeditation.
-And to convict in the criminal court, the case against the defendant must be proven beyond a reasonable doubt.
+Criminal case.
+The first step to understanding this seeming contradiction is to know that a criminal prosecution involves different laws, a different court system, and a different standard of proof.
+Specifically, the definition of first-degree murder in the context of the O.J. case requires that the act be done with malice aforethought and premeditation.
+To convict in the criminal court, a prosecutor must prove the case against the defendant beyond a reasonable doubt (a standard of near certainty).

-In a civil case for wrongful death, on the other hand, the plaintiffs had to prove only that the defendant 's intentional and unlawful conduct resulted in the victims ' deaths..
-The burden of proof in the civil case was preponderance of the evidence -- a much lesser burden than is required in a criminal case.
+Civil case.
+In a civil case for wrongful death, on the other hand, the plaintiffs had to prove only that the defendant's intentional and unlawful conduct resulted in the victims ' deaths.
+The burden of proof in the civil case was the preponderance of the evidence (a standard of "more likely than not")—a much lower burden than is required in a criminal case.

 DEFEND YOUR RIGHTS